Skip to main content

 Cost

-Includes BYU Latter-day Saint undergraduate tuition, Baltic Center tuition, housing, internship placement, and international health insurance coverage.
+Includes Latter-day Saint undergraduate tuition, Baltic Center tuition, housing, internship placement, and international health insurance coverage.

 Includes Latter-day Saint undergraduate tuition for 3 credits, Baltic Center tuition, housing, internship placement, and international health insurance coverage.